 If an attacker is able to obtain the admin password for a router, perhaps by using an Evil Twin attack, altering DNS records becomes relatively easy.

 The reason why a DNS resolver can not verify the data in their caches is because it uses UDP instead of TCP.
 TCP authenticates the devices trying to communicate with each other.
 In the case of UDP, the two parties are not necessarily aware of the process being legitimate.
 Hence, a hacker may send requests via UDP and pretend it is a response from a verified server.

 If a server doesn’t know the IP address for a given URL, it will ask the server ‘above’ it for this information.
 If that server doesn’t know, it will ask yet another one.
 This process will continue until the IP is found, and this will be sent back down the chain to the user.

 This means that if an attacker manages to inject incorrect DNS entries into a high-level server, this malicious information will cascade down across large sections of the internet.
 Each cache will be poisoned by the one above it, in other words.

 Gaining access to the DNS tables held by large companies might be more difficult than compromising a public WiFi router, of course, but the rewards of doing so are correspondingly greater.
 A successful cache poisoning attack can affect hundreds of thousands of users, at least for a short time before the attack is detected and the DNS tables are fixed.

-For the average user, exposure to a DNS Spoofing attack often comes in the form of an email.
+For the average user, exposure to a DNS Spoofing often comes in the form of an email.
 This email will encourage (or frighten) users into clicking on a URL.
-Once clicked, malware will be loaded onto a user’s computer, and this will be used as a starting point to poison any available DNS tables.
-Banner adverts are also a common attack vector for DNS Spoofing attacks, especially those on sketchy websites and those contained in unsolicited emails.
+Once clicked, malware will be loaded onto a user’s computer, and this will be used as a starting point to poison any available DNS records.
+Banner adverts are also a common attack vector for DNS Spoofing, especially those on sketchy websites and those contained in unsolicited emails.